PROJECT 1:15

 Since Toronto, the work has shifted.

-Not backward.
 Not in fear.
-But in intention.

 The foundation is being rebuilt with greater precision — calmer pacing, cleaner transitions, deeper control of effort.
-Threshold work still forms the spine of the training, now balanced by purposeful aerobic volume, mobility restoration, and a more refined approach to strength and sled efficiency.
+Threshold work still forms the spine of the training, now balanced by purposeful aerobic volume, restored mobility, and a more refined approach to strength and sled efficiency.
 The data has grown quieter.
 More stable.
 Less reactive.
-A sign that the system is learning to trust itself again.

-The next checkpoint is HYROX Vancouver — December 20th.
+The next checkpoint is HYROX Ottawa.

-The blueprint still holds:
+The blueprint still holds: discipline, data, and deep respect for process.

-But the mission has changed.
+But the mission has evolved.

-It is no longer just about speed.
+This is no longer just about speed.

 It is about rebuilding the engine.

-Refining the process.
+Refining the craft.

 The work hasn’t stopped.